Exploring the Small Magellanic Cloud to the Faintest X-ray Fluxes: Source Catalog, Timing and Spectral Analysis

 \section{Introduction}

-The Small Magellanic Cloud has proven to be an incomparable laboratory for astrophysics.
-The SMC is dwarf irregular satellite of the Milk Way, and unlike all other members of that group is experiencing an era of intense star formation.
+The Small Magellanic Cloud (SMC) has proven to be an incomparable laboratory for astrophysics.
+The SMC is one of the dwarf irregular satellites of the Milk Way, and unlike most other members of that group (excepting the LMC) is experiencing an era of intense star formation.
+The star formation rate (SFR) of the SMC is in the range 0.05-0.4$M_{\odot}$~yr$^{-1}$ \citep{shtykovskiy2005}, where the upper bound is about 150 times greater than for the Milky Way.
 Situated in a part of the sky unobstructed by the galactic plane, the SMC affords a ringside seat to the unfolding drama.
-The combination of low extinction ($nH\sim$10$^{21}$) and a small physical dimensions in relation to its distance from earth (53 kpc ) effectively puts the entire population at a common distance.
+The combination of low extinction ($N_{H}\sim$10$^{21} cm^{-2}$) and a small depth/size in relation to its distance from earth ($D_{SMC}$=60 kpc, \citealt{hilditch2005}) effectively puts the entire population at a common distance.
 A substantial fraction of the SMC can be observed simultaneously thanks to its compact size, which facilitates population studies.